 Sadly, you wouldn’t be the first person to write off the Adirondacks if six-million acres sounds too overwhelming.
 So we teamed up with Visit Adirondacks to create an accessible, cool and totally unique experience for New Yorkers who may be visiting for their first time… or tenth.
 Whether you’re visiting for the weekend, or planning an epic autumn roadtrip, we’ve got you covered.

-First Stop: Arrival in Lake George, and the Ultimate Glamping Experience
+Lake George, the Gateway to the Adirondacks, and the Ultimate Glamping Experience

 After a long drive up Interstate 87, the exit into Lake George is such a payoff.
 On the short ride into town on Route 9, you’ll begin to notice all the Adirondack-style buildings, both commercial and residential.
 A great first stop for souvenirs (or just for photos) is the Frontier Town Gift Shop.
 Its namesake is an homage to the western-themed amusement park that once inhabited the same road; now it’s an overgrown, defunct park.
 The gift shop itself is full of Adirondack novelties and knick knacks you never knew you needed.
 Neighboring shop Leather Outlet is pretty cool as well, who owns the giant teepee in the shared parking lot.
 Other must-sees on the ride into town include the retro storybook-themed Magic Forest theme park, with the world’s tallest Santa and Uncle Sam statue in the parking lot; and the kooky Goony Golf mini-golf course, complete with a dinosaur, a pirate ship, and a castle.